The Senior School is committed to helping students achieve their personal best.

 Students are also encouraged to explore interests beyond the classroom.
 This is supported by an exciting range of co-curricular activities, which encourage personal growth, teamwork and cooperation.

 Strong pastoral care, close liaison with parents, a commitment to Catholic values and social justice provides a support framework for students to achieve their personal best.

 Our small class sizes ensure that every student gains the learning support required and our Catholic ethos reflects those gospel values essential to the moral and ethical development of our young people within a Christian framework.

 Take a tour of the Pam Ronan Centre (PRC).

 For information about how to enrol in the Senior School contact the Enrolment Registrar.

-For information about the Senior School curriculum, please click each learning area below, files will open in a flipbook style viewing platform for easy access.
-If you wish to save or print the learning areas, printable files are located underneath each cover 'Click Here for PDF to Download and / or Print'.
+For information about the Senior School curriculum, please click each learning area, available on the curriculum page on our website.
+Files will open in a flipbook style viewing platform for easy access.
+If you wish to save or print the learning areas, printable files are located underneath.